aakashsinghgit/ML-Engineering-Projects/README.md

 ### 🚩 Project 1: Loan Predictor
 **Name:** Loan Predictor App

+**What it’s about:**
+Build a simple app that predicts loan approvals using a trained ML model.

+**Skills covered:**
-* Train a simple ML model in Jupyter Notebook.
+- Train a simple ML model in Jupyter Notebook.
-* Serve using a basic **Flask app**.
+- Serve using a basic Flask app.
-* Pickle the model and load during inference.
+- Pickle the model and load during inference.

 ---